 At Amesbury School we believe in exploring and celebrating the arts and culture in a range of ways.
 There is a wide range of opportunities for students.

 At Amesbury School we enjoy celebrating and learning about our bi-cultural heritage as people who live in New Zealand.
-All students take part in Te Reo and Tikanga Maori sessions weekly throughout the school.
-Within these sessions students learn about Maori culture (tikanga Maori), protocol (kawa), songs (waiata) and Te Reo Maori (the Maori language - one of the official languages of New Zealand), including knowing our own personal mihimihi (introduction).
+All students take part in te reo Māori and tikanga Māori sessions weekly throughout the school.
+Within these sessions students learn about Māori culture (tikanga Māori), protocol (kawa), songs (waiata), kapa haka (song and dance) and te reo Māori (the Māori language - one of the official languages of New Zealand), including knowing our own personal mihimihi (introduction).

-Along with English and Te Reo Maori, the third language our students learn at Amesbury is Mandarin.
+Along with English and te reo Māori, the third language our students learn at Amesbury is Mandarin.
 We believe that an understanding of Asian culture and language is very important for our students; as such all students across the school learn about Mandarin and Asian culture every week.

 Every year we take part in the regional Art Splash school choir.
 This is an opportunity for all Year 3-6 students to participate in this inter-school choir, culminating in an evening performance at the Michael Fowler Centre in Wellington - always a great evening!

 As a school, we collect student achievement data every term, and track and monitor all students in terms of their achievement in all key learning areas every term.

 The countdown is on ....
 Pōhutukawa are getting ready for their big move into the new building early next term.